 The statement is to list: name and mailing address of the committee, name and residence address of the committee chairman and treasurer, date the committee was formed and the name of the candidate supported (including office sought and party affiliation).
 The chairman and treasurer must be separate individuals.
 Occasionally, the candidate wishes to be the chairman or treasurer of his or her campaign committee.
 The Election Code does not prohibit these designations.

-- ♦ Filing the campaign report: See previous section "Candidate Information" for details about receipts and expenditures. - ◆ The report must be signed by both the chairman and the treasurer and filed within ten days of the primary and general election day. - ◆ Terminating the Committee: once all committee debts are retired, the Committee may terminate by filing a Termination Statement or by checking the appropriate box on the final report.
+- Filing the campaign report: see previous section, "Candidate Information", for details about receipts and expenditures. - The report must be signed by both the chairman and the treasurer and filed within ten days after the primary and general election days.